Whether you are hosting a birthday party, dinner party, casual gathering with friends, here's 17 ways how to be the best host for a party!

 - Prepare as much as you can ahead of time.
-To avoid last minute stress, prepare what you can early.
-Chop vegetables, make desserts, and gather decorations together beforehand so it’s less to do right before the party begins.
+To avoid last-minute stress, prepare what you can early.
+Do a quick check of the bathroom, living room, and common home security cameras to make sure everything is working fine.
+Chop vegetables, make desserts, and gather decorations together beforehand so it's less to do right before the party begins.

 - Food is a must!
 Everyone loves good food at a party.
 You don't have to serve a full dinner to be a good host.
 Simplify where you can.
 Start the party later if you don't want to serve dinner.
 Whip up one of these yummy appetizers, or party desserts, or just grab some ice cream.

 - Have one surprise element to wow your guests.
 Create fun memories for your guests by having something out of the ordinary that they aren't expecting.
 Maybe it's a pinata for the kids, or homemade welcome sign on the front door.
 Play music or string some twinkle lights.
 You don't have to go overboard, but adding a little detail will make everyone remember the fun time they had!